healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 Dishwasher-Safe: Yes

+The Presto 06852 has two screw-on thermosetting plastic handles that also act as the base similarly to most other skillets (+2).
+These handles can go in the dishwasher along with the pan or separated for your convenience (+2).
+However, they lack anti-slip pads at the bottom for the extra grip on the table (+0).

 ### 7.0 - Thermostat

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-electric-skillet-06852-thermostat-clu2c3054000htf88h9oo6w3n.jpg" alt="The thermostat of the Presto Electric Skillet 06852 has 6 settings including Warm-200–250-300-350-400°F." width="300px" height="200px">